How Much Protein Should You Eat?

 Another hint is that you might have a hard time gaining muscle even if you are doing resistance training.

-Protein formula
+Protein Formula

 Pay attention to these simple signs.
 If you find them to be true I suggest increasing your protein by 5 grams or so at each meal and seeing how you feel.
 That would translate to about another 1 ounce of meat or fish, one small egg, 1/2 cup of beans, 3 TBSP of parmesan, cheese, OR 2 TBSP of hemp seeds at each meal.